 For most people, Medicare eligibility starts at age 65.
-If you're receiving Social Security retirement benefits, SSA will send you a Medicare enrollment package at the start of your initial enrollment period, which begins three months before the month you turn 65.
-For example, if your 65th birthday is July 15, 2020, this period begins April 1.
+If you're receiving Social Security retirement benefits at that time, SSA will send you a Medicare enrollment package at the start of your initial enrollment period, which begins three months before the month you turn 65.
+For example, if your 65th birthday is July 15, 2023, this period begins April 1.

 On your 65th birthday, you'll automatically be enrolled in parts A and B. You have the right to opt out of Part B, but you might incur a penalty, in the form of permanently higher premiums, if you sign up for it later.

 If you have not yet filed for Social Security benefits, you will need to apply for Medicare yourself.
 You can do so any time during the initial enrollment period, which lasts seven months (so, for that July 15 birthday, the sign-up window runs from April 1 through Oct.
 31).
 If you do not enroll during that period, you could face those late fees if you do so later.